 We are so close to being finished with our dresses!!
-Today we’ll be working on the ties – but since I’ve noticed some people are leaving off the ties in favour of belting their dresses – I thought, lets also throw in a beltloop tutorial!
+Today we’ll be working on the ties – but since I’ve noticed some people are leaving off the ties in favour of belting their dresses – I thought, let’s also throw in a beltloop tutorial!
+So, it’s time to sew the ties & belt loops.
 Yay!

-P.S – sorry for the different looking colors in the photos.
+P.S.
+Sorry for the different-looking colours in the photos.
 It’s the same fabric.
 But I swear it’s a chameleon, changing with every picture I took hehe.

 Clip the corners.

 Turn your tie the right way round (you can use a pointing tool, or chopstick, or something like that, but be careful with scissors and knitting needles as you don’t want to push a hole through!)

 On the unfinished edge fold under 1/4″ (or more if you like) and press.

 Now place your ties on the back of the dress so that your folded edge is facing downwards, and so that the ties sit at the points indicated on the pattern.
 They should sit right over the waistline seam, but you can place them higher if you like.

 Sew in place – I like to cross it too!
 And you’re done!

 We’re actually going to be doing something really similar for the belt loops!
 Now, it’s really up to you how many you make and how wide the opening is – but for me, I wanted it to be wide so I could use lots of different width belts, also I chose to do three loops – one at each side seam and one in the centre back.